gareth7562/YeelightMusic/README.md

 * music-beat-detector
 * get-mp3-duration - this isnt used yet

-If you downloaded previous builds then there might be issues with network disconnections and reconnections.
-This has been solved in latest build
+If you downloaded previous revisions then there might be issues with network disconnections and reconnections.
+This has been solved in latest code